equalitie/deflect/roles/ats-banjax-swabber/README.md

 ## State of target system after role execution

-- Apache Traffic Server (ATS) is compiled from source and installed on the system, and the source code is not kept on the system;
+- Apache Traffic Server (ATS) is installed on the target system solely in binary form (the role provides the option to either compile the binaries from source on the target — in which case neither the source code or the build-time dependencies are kept on the target after compilation — or to fetch them in binary form from a location given by input data);
-- [Banjax](https://github.com/equalitie/banjax) is compiled from source and installed as an ATS module, and its source code is not kept;
+- [Banjax](https://github.com/equalitie/banjax) is installed as an ATS module and kept on the target only in binary form (as above, the role supports on-target compilation as well as fetching the binary);
 - ATS is configured to load and use the banjax module;
-- [swabber](https://github.com/equalitie/swabber) is compiled from source and installed, and the source code is not kept;
-- software packages required for compilation but not for run time are not kept on the system.
+- [swabber](https://github.com/equalitie/swabber) is installed on the target system solely in binary form (as above, the role supports on-target compilation as well fetching as the binary).

 ## Input data